Most people know that trying to own and control other people isn't Love. Politics is no different. Free will is sacred. Liberty is political Love.

 I suggest a Universal Basic Income that eliminates poverty.
 This could be partially implemented through the creation of new money with a negative interest rate or even as debt-free money.

 This money doesn't disappear and cause us to run out of money.
 The money is more like a circulatory system that should optimally flow through all individuals in adequate amounts as a first priority.
 It's like a monthly pulse that stimulates the economy democratically.
 When it's put into people's hands it enters the economy to a very large degree, causing productive activity and easing the debt burden.
 Much of it finds it's way to wealthier people's pockets and some of it can soon circulate again.
+Btw, in this analogy of the UBI being a pulse and part of the money circulating all extremeties, extremely centered wealth would be a body in shock.

 Look at it like this as well: